jaantollander/masters-thesis/content/21_puhti.md

 $1000^5$ | peta (P) | $1024^5$ | pebi (Pi)

 : \label{tab:prefixes}
-  Prefixes in base ten and base two.
+  Prefixes of units in base ten and base two.

 We use units of bytes and bits and base ten and base two prefixes, as shown in Table \ref{tab:prefixes}.
 One byte (B) is eight bits (b).